An entropy stable discontinuous Galerkin method for the spherical thermal shallow water equations: Continuous thermal shallow water equations

 \subsection{Split form}

-As mentioned in the previous section, the entropy conservation proof crucially relies on $\nabla \cdot \vb{B}=b\nabla \cdot \vb{F} + \vb{B}\cdot \nabla b$ which we cannot discretely mimic.
-Following previous work on operator splitting for computational fluid dynamics \citep{gassner2016well, pirozzoli2010generalized, ducros2000high, morinishi2010skew, gassner2016split}, we equivalently reformulate the mass-weighted buoyancy evolution equation as
+As mentioned in the previous section, the entropy conservation proof crucially relies on $\nabla \cdot \vb{B}=b\nabla \cdot \vb{F} + \vb{B}\cdot \nabla b$ which we cannot discretely mimic due to under-integration and discontinuous function spaces in DG-SEM.
+Following previous work on operator splitting for computational fluid dynamics \cite{gassner2016well, pirozzoli2010generalized, ducros2000high, morinishi2010skew, gassner2016split}, we equivalently reformulate the mass-weighted buoyancy evolution equation as

 This introduces the required splitting directly into the mass-weighted buoyancy evolution equation and enables the entropy conservation proof to proceed without invoking the chain rule.
 The working in \eqref{eq:bvar-evo} now becomes